Do you have memories of playing at adventure playgrounds in

 (Coronation Road) Adventure Playground?
 Or perhaps at Hockley Port Youth Centre?

-We have secured funding from the Heritage Lottery Foundation to explore the history of the Adventure Playground movement in Birmingham, specifically to explore two lost or ‘ghost’ adventure playground sites that emerged in the post-war period (Balsall Heath & Sparkbrook) and one contemporary site (Meriden, Chelmsley Wood).* We will be working with young people in close proximity to the playground sites to set up three ‘junior researcher’ groups (who would undertake oral history training & conduct interviews to go into an exhibition, website & publication.
-They will undertake oral history training, conduct interviews with people connected to the playgrounds & find historic images & information.
-In addition, they will interview their own families about memories of ‘play’ and help to promote a call out for archive material relating to the wider adventure playground movement in Birmingham.
-The research undertaken by young people will be presented as exhibitions in public libraries within the same geographical area.
-It will also be captured in a publication & website.
+We have secured funding from the Heritage Lottery Foundation to explore the history of the Adventure Playground movement in Birmingham, specifically to explore two lost or ‘ghost’ adventure playground sites that emerged in the post-war period (Balsall Heath & Sparkbrook) and one contemporary site (Meriden, Chelmsley Wood).* We will be working with young people in close proximity to the playground sites to set up three ‘junior researcher’ groups who will undertake oral history training, conduct interviews with people connected to the playgrounds and help to promote a call out for archive material relating to the wider adventure playground movement in Birmingham.

 Do you have any photos of playing at adventure playgrounds in Birmingham?
 Would you be interested in been interviewed about your memories of playing at adventure playgrounds in Birmingham?
 Please email us at email@example.com or phone 07792736125